renovatebot/renovate/docs/usage/opentelemetry.md

 - metrics
 - logs

-Renovate can only sent traces and only via the OpenTelemetryProtocol (OTLP), other observability data or transfer protocols are not supported.
+Renovate can only send traces and only via the OpenTelemetryProtocol (OTLP), other observability data or transfer protocols are not supported.

 ## Usage